Education in Thailand is in serious trouble

 But hey, who cares, at least the kids look cute when they are all parading around in their Scouts uniforms.

-Just a pity less than 10% can actually speak more than 20 words of English correctly, and a lot of them are not very good at Thai either.
+Just a pity less than 10% can actually speak more than 20 words of English correctly, and a lot of them are not particularly competent in Thai either.